furqanali945/React-Learning-Journey---/README.md

 (Normal JS utility functions)

-- useState() - super powerful state variables in react
+- useState() - function provided by react - super powerful state variables in react
-- useEffect() -
+- useEffect() - function provided by react - 2 arguments - 1st callback function - 2nd dependency array
+- If you want to do something after render you need to use useEffect.

 # Monolith & micro services architecture